INCF/nineml-spec/lib9ml/python/doc/python_nineml_api/source/src_rst/tutorials/al/class_overview.rst

 move between regimes.  for example, an integrate-and-fire neuron with an explicit refractory period could be modelled as a component with two regimes, a default regime, where injected current affects membrane voltage, where and a second *refractory* regime where the voltage is fixed to a certain value.
-This will be further discussed in XX.

 For this model, the differential-equations governing the state variables never change, so we only need a single regime.